 - To teach local teens skills associated with the gardens, including planning, methods of gardening methods, and sales and marketing.

-In addition to engaging volunteers, an agricultural coordinator will be hired to oversee the gardens, seek future sites, develop relationships in the agricultural community, and recruit new partners around the education and gardening aspects of the project.
+Our agricultural coordinator, Laura Lyman is engaging volunteers, seeking future sites, developing relationships in the agricultural community, and recruiting new partners around the education and gardening aspects of the project.

-Partners so far: Martin County Solid Waste, Martin County Office of Community Partnerships, Martin County Agricultural Extension Office, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, Project LIFT, United Way of Martin County, Children’s Services Council, and the Florida Department of Health in Martin County.
+Partners: Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, Project LIFT, United Way of Martin County, Children’s Services Council, and the Florida Department of Health in Martin County.

 How to Help

-You can play a role in this transformational efforts through volunteering, offering in-kind materials and services, and providing monetary support.
+You can play a role in these transformational efforts through volunteering, offering in-kind materials and services, and providing monetary support.

-For more information and to get involved, please contact House of Hope agricultural coordinator Laura Lyman at Laura@hohmartin.org or (772) 286-4673, ext.
+For more information about the gardens, please contact House of Hope agricultural coordinator Laura Lyman at Laura@hohmartin.org or (772) 286-4673, ext.
 1018